- News Releases

 Dr. Brewer says African American women face a high burden of negative social determinants of health, such as chronic stress related to factors like food insecurity, systematic racism, the wealth gap and socioeconomically disenfranchised communities.
 These factors can prevent them from living a healthy lifestyle and controlling many heart disease risk factors.

 It's important these health disparities are addressed on community and societal levels.
 Dr. Brewer says it's also going to take interventions from each person.

 "I truly recommend that African American women be diligent to protect their own hearts and also take time for themselves.
 Self-care really does matter," says Dr. Brewer.

-Dr. Brewer recommends that all women keep heart health as a priority and follow the American Heart Association's "Life's Simple 7" lifestyle changes to achieve ideal heart health:
+Dr. Brewer recommends that all women keep heart health as a priority and follow the American Heart Association's "Life's Essential 8" lifestyle changes to achieve ideal heart health:

 For the safety of its patients, staff and visitors, Mayo Clinic has strict masking policies in place.
 Anyone shown without a mask was recorded prior to COVID-19 or recorded in an area not designated for patient care, where safety protocols were followed.